ku-dml/mol-infer/HPS/Module_1/Generate_Linear_Descriptors/README.md

 ./fv_2LMM INPUT_eli.sdf OUTPUT
 ```

+Here:
-Here 'INPUT_eli.sdf' is the input sdf file containing molecular information of the dataset,
+- 'INPUT_eli.sdf': the input sdf file containing molecular information of the dataset, and
-'OUTPUT' is the prefix for the output files.
+- 'OUTPUT': the prefix for the output files.

 When the generator finishes normally, it will generate the following files:
 - OUTPUT_desc.csv
   The csv file of the linear descriptors of the dataset **BEFORE** normalization.